 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with activities of daily living generally correlates with superior rehabilitation services.
+This is the percentage of short-term care residents that saw functional improvements, such as with activities of daily living.

 - Abraham Lincoln Memorial HospitalCritical Access Hospitals 2.64 miles away200 Stahlhut Drive Lincoln Illinois 62656Voluntary non-profit - Private(217) 732-2161